arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Communication

-This user manual section covers the different communication protocols supported by Opta™ devices, including the Ethernet, RS-485, Modbus, Wi-Fi®, and Bluetooth®.
+This user manual section covers the different communication interfaces and protocols supported by Opta™ devices, including the Ethernet, RS-485, Modbus, Wi-Fi®, and Bluetooth®.

 ### Ethernet